stuart-park/Kaggle-Titanic/README.md

 + **Objective** : Use machine learning to create a model that predicts which passengers survived the Titanic shipwreck

 # Results
-  + 총 7가지 Model을 이용하여 생존자를 예측하였고, 각 Model의 LB Score는 다음과 같음.
+  + LB Score for each model

   | Models | Score |
   | ------------- | ------------- |